Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Introduction

-such that the images of certain elements over all cocycles $\gamma$ span an integer lattice among the configuration space integral cohomology classes; and \item for $d>3$ even, there is a map
+such that the images over all cocycles $\gamma$ span an integer lattice among the configuration space integral cohomology classes. \end{reptheorem}

-such that the images of certain elements over all cocycles $\gamma$ span the space of mod-2 reductions of classes in an integer lattice of configuration space integral cohomology classes. \end{itemize} \end{reptheorem} By ``configuration space integral cohomology classes'' above, we mean the $\R$-vector space of the classes constructed by Cattaneo, Cotta-Ramusino, and Longoni \cite{CCRL-AGT} in spaces of knots (and generalized to spaces of links in joint work with Munson and Voli\'c \cite{KMV}).
-By ``integer lattice'' above, we mean a free $\Z$-module in this $\R$-vector space.
-Many of the configuration space integral cohomology classes are already known to be nontrivial, and thus the same is true of our $\Z$- and $\Z/2$-valued classes above.
+By ``integer lattice'' above, we mean a free $\Z$-module in the $\R$-vector space of Bott--Taubes--Vassiliev classes.
+Many of the configuration space integral cohomology classes are already known to be nontrivial, and thus the same is true of our $\Z$-valued classes above.
+It is conjectured that the configuration space integral classes span all of the real cohomology of the space of knots.
+In fact, the graph complexes are quasi-isomorphic to the first term of the Vassiliev--Sinha spectral sequence \cite[p.~5]{CCRL-AGT}, which is known to compute the rational homology of the space of knots \cite{LTV}.

-Furthermore, we see that our construction can be generalized to mod-$p$ cohomology classes which need not be reductions of the integer-valued classes.
-Apropos of this second point, we conjecture that this method can be used to deduce counting formulae for finite-type invariants over $\Z/2$, akin to the arrow diagram formulae of Goussarov, Polyak and Viro \cite{GPV, PolyakViro-IMRN}.
+Furthermore, our construction can in principle produce torsion classes with $\Z$ coefficients and generalize to mod-$p$ cohomology classes which need not be reductions of the integer-valued classes.
+See Section \ref{NontrivialTorsion}.

-The main idea behind our method is simple.
+The main idea of our method is simple.
 Calculating an invariant of knots, links, or 3-manifolds as a sum of configuration space integrals is morally equivalent to calculating the degree of a map, a purely topological feature.
 This equivalence can be made precise by gluing different configuration spaces together.
-This approach was pursued in various levels of detail in the work of Kuperberg and Thurston in the case of 3-manifold invariants \cite{KuperbergThurston}; the work of Polyak and Viro in the case of the type-2 knot invariant \cite{PolyakViro-Casson}; the work of Poirier in the case of all finite-type invariants of knots and links \cite{PoirierAGT}; and our previous work in the case of the triple linking number for long links \cite{HoMilnor3ple}.
-The basic idea appears even in the original work of Bott and Taubes \cite{BottTaubes}.
+This approach was pursued in the work of Kuperberg and Thurston on 3-manifold invariants \cite{KuperbergThurston}; the work of Polyak and Viro on the type-2 knot invariant \cite{PolyakViro-Casson}; the work of Poirier on all finite-type invariants of knots and links \cite{PoirierAGT}; and our previous work on the triple linking number for long links \cite{HoMilnor3ple}.
+The basic idea also appears in the work of Bott and Taubes \cite{BottTaubes}.